Quick answer

 Individual Operator Permit

-Every artist in your shop needs their own operator permit from DHEC.
+Every artist in your shop needs their own operator permit from DPH.
 This isn’t transferable between states.
 The application requires proof of bloodborne pathogen training from an approved provider, current First Aid and CPR certification, and a completed application form.

 There’s no state-mandated tattoo apprenticeship length in South Carolina, which surprises a lot of people.
-But DHEC still expects operators to demonstrate competency, and many shops require apprenticeships as standard practice.
+But DPH still expects operators to demonstrate competency, and many shops require apprenticeships as standard practice.
 The industry self-regulates on training quality.

 Continuing Education